Elizdam/LITA-CLASSDOCUMENTATION/README.md

 ### Data sources

 ### Tools used.
--Microsoft Excel for data cleaning,analysis and visualisation.
+- Microsoft Excel for data cleaning,analysis and visualisation.
--SQL-Structured query language for querying of data
+- SQL-Structured query language for querying of data
--
+- Github for portfolio building